WDI-SEA/interview-question-solutions/readme.md

 * Can you describe your workflow when you create a web page?

+  First: plan everything out first make sure you understand the scope make sure you're got the proper tools and resources before you start! if you don't have plan then you're going to do things you don't need to do

+  Write a simple HTML page (you need that)
+  Add some minimal styling to make sure CSS works
+  Then adding some JavaScript functionality (make sure clicking works, scripts are set up)

+  getting a simple server running testing the communication route between the app and the server
+    - make sure I can receive data from the server
+    - make sure I can send data to the server

 * If you have 5 different stylesheets, how would you best integrate them into the site?